Artur-T-Malas/book-notes/README.md

     * if there are results generate a new view only with the found books
         - for logged in users -> have a button on each result to rate it IF not yet rated
         - for guests -> simply show the books along with their avg rating and rating count
+- [ ] Make the login section and logged/guest user sections into partial views (.ejs)
+    * to get rid of the whole element creation/removal logic from `public/scripts/index.js`
+    * to have the login/logout section always visible
+- [ ] Document the `/books` API
+- [ ] Have a limit of the queue of unverified books (e.g., 200 total and 10 per user), don't accept more when the limits are reached
+- [ ] add a handler of unmatched rotues and show (enother `.ejs` template) a `404 Not Found` page
+- [X] Add data validation and sanitization!
 - [X] Hide "Add Book" and "Rate Book" buttons for guest users ~~OR redirect to login page~~
 - [X] Invert the logic of hiding buttons - by default show stuff accessible to everyone, and only if user is logged in, show the user-specific stuff
 - [X] Rework login/logout section to use EJS template instead of dynamic changes
-- [ ] Make the login section and logged/guest user sections into partial views (.ejs)
-    * to get rid of the whole element creation/removal logic from `public/scripts/index.js`
-    * to have the login/logout section always visible
 - [X] Add a link/button to Register on the Login page
 - [X] Add a link/button to Login on the Register page
 - [X] Use password type input for passwords